LGBTQ community, people of color in the crosshairs of banned book movement - NewsBreak

 She said those bans have ranged from picture books depicting same-sex couples to young adult books talking about gender identities.

-Caldwell-Stone said, “the one thing that has interrupted this” trend of banning books centered around LGBTQ+ themes was the 2020 murder of George Floyd by Minnesota police officer Derek Chauvin.
+Caldwell-Stone said, “the one thing that has interrupted this” trend of banning books centered around LGBTQ+ themes comes after the 2020 murder of George Floyd by Minnesota police officer Derek Chauvin.

 “There was an increased number of challenges to books dealing with race and racism that accelerated when we started seeing complaints from organized groups about critical race theory,” she said.